-- Participation in 100 hours of didactic/experiential learning in leadership in medicine for the underserved. - Participation in 100 self-directed volunteer or clinical service hours approved by the leadership in medicine for the underserved director. - 3.
-Completion of the following courses (12 credits):

-HM 629 Leadership in Medicine for Underserved - the Community Elective 6 HM 631 Leadership in Medicine - Urban or Global Elective 6 Succe eseful c ompletion of assigned projects and presentations
+- Participation in 100 hours of didactic/experiential learning in leadership in medicine for the underserved - Participation in 100 self-directed volunteer or clinical service hours approved by the leadership in medicine for the underserved director. - Completion of the following courses (12 credits): HM 629 Leadership in Medicine for Underserved the Community Elective - HM 631 Leadership in Medicine Urban or Global Elective Successful completion of assigned projects and presentations.